Richard Kind: Voice work

-His voice credits include Tom in Tom and Jerry: The Movie, Molt in Disney/Pixar's A Bug's Life, Van in Disney/Pixar's Cars and Cars 2, Bookworm in Toy Story 3, the narrator for Disney's Go Baby, and Larry the Anaconda in The Wild.
+His voice credits include Tom in Tom and Jerry: The Movie, Molt in Disney/Pixar's A Bug's Life, Van in Disney/Pixar's Cars, and Cars 2, Bookworm in Toy Story 3, the narrator for Disney's Go Baby, and Larry the Anaconda in The Wild.
 In 2000 he did the voice of Mr. Dobbins in Tom Sawyer.
 In 2001–2002, he voiced the character of Pongo in five episodes of the animated series Oswald.
 He had a recurring role on the Disney Channel series Kim Possible as the villain Frugal Lucre.
 He guest starred in The Penguins of Madagascar as Roger the Alligator in the episodes "Haunted Habitat", "Roger Dodger", "Gator Watch", "April Fools", "The All Nighter Before Christmas", and "Operation: Neighbor Swap".
 He also played the role of Gumbo in an episode of Chowder on Cartoon Network.
 Kind guest-starred in Phineas and Ferb in the episode "Perry the Actorpus" as the Totally Tools executive.
 For audio drama, he appeared in three episodes of Around the Sun.
 In 2021, he narrated several commercials for Freestyle Libre, a device for diabetes patients to monitor their glucose levels.

 Kind voiced Riley's imaginary friend Bing Bong in Pixar's Inside Out.
 He provides the voice of Olly and Saraline's dad Harvey Timbers in Welcome to the Wayne.
-He also provided the voice of Nightmare Cupcake from Crossy Road: The Series and "Clark" in the "Clark & Lewis Expedition" radio commercials for Horizon Air (with Patrick Warburton as "Lewis").
+In 2021, he voiced the Doopler on Star Trek: Lower Decks.

 Personal life

 Kind was married to Dana Stanley from 1999 to 2018.
-They have three children, a son Max, and two daughters, Samantha and Skylar.
+They have three children: a son, Max, and two daughters, Samantha and Skylar.

 Kind resides on the Upper West Side of Manhattan in New York City.

 He was inducted into the Pennsbury High School Hall of Fame in the inaugural class on October 13, 2022.

+Prior to landing his role on ER, George Clooney stayed at Kind’s apartment in Los Angeles.
+While living there, Clooney played numerous pranks on Kind including one culminating with Clooney defecating in Kind's cat's litter box.
+Clooney also duped Kind into thinking he was both a Jeopardy expert and an aspiring painter.